One Day In Zion National Park Itinerary (From A Frequent Visitor)

 You may need to make some adjustments based on the time of your permit for Angels Landing.
 Hike times available on permits are before 9am, 9am-noon, and after noon.

-If you’re traveling to Zion in the summer, I recommend getting a permit before 9am.
-The sunrise will be earlier, so you’ll still have time to get to Angels Landing after for your hike start time.
+If you’re traveling to Zion in the summer, I recommend getting a permit for Angels Landing before 9am.
+The sunrise will be earlier, so you’ll still have time to see Canyon Overlook before heading to Angels Landing for your hike start time.

 If you’re traveling to Zion in the winter I recommend requesting the 9am-noon permit time slot.
 Sunrise is later so you’ll need the extra time to return from your sunrise hike and get to the trailhead.

-If you can, I recommend staying in the park so you can optimize your time with just one day in Zion National Park.
+I recommend staying in the park so you can optimize your time with just one day in Zion.

 There’s only one hotel inside Zion National Park – Zion Lodge.

-There are many options to fit all budgets:
+There are many options to fit most budgets:

-Hurricane is about a 20-30 minute drive from Zion and offer budget-friendly options like Wingate by Wyndham and Econo Lodge.
+Hurricane is about a 20-30 minute drive from Zion and offers more budget-friendly options like Wingate by Wyndham and Econo Lodge.

 Zion National Park is an easy park to drive in, however, when the shuttle is operating in Zion Canyon (March-November + Christmas week) you cannot drive your own vehicle on Zion Canyon Scenic Drive.

-Anticipate a bit of a delay in time to travel between stops if you’re taking the shuttle.
-Sometimes the lines can get backed up during busy seasons.
+TIP: Anticipate a bit of a delay traveling between stops if you’re taking the shuttle.
+Sometimes the lines can get backed up during busy seasons and you may have to wait for a few shuttles before you can get on one.
+The shuttle is the busiest first thing in the morning, and least busy in late afternoon.

 Parking in Zion can be tricky.
-If you arrive to the park early in the day (before 8am) you will likely find a spot at the Visitors Center.
+If you arrive to the park early in the day (before 8 am) you will likely find a spot at the large Visitors Center parking lot.

 Once the Visitors Center is full, there are several lots in Springdale (just outside the main entrance) where you can park and then take the Springdale Shuttle into the park before transferring to the Zion Shuttle.